ratilicus/x4/README.md

 take those template macros and replace key values specified in the csv file
 - you can make further changes to the xml files that were compiled, and re-running the compile script will only replace the key values from the csv without losing any of the other changes
-- pack_.mod.py: pack your MOD dir files into cat/dat and place them inside your X4/extensions dir, so you can test them right away in your game
+- pack_mod.py: pack your MOD dir files into cat/dat and place them inside your X4/extensions dir, so you can test them right away in your game
+- xmf2obj.py: extracting model data and textures and writing obj files that can be opened in Blender, etc

 ###### Finding Macros